ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/data_interfaces/reference_points_and_mesh_data.md

 ## Short description

 This example demonstrates how to access the reference points in a measurement and the mesh from Python.
-For demonstration purposes, scripted point clouds or scripted surfaces are created from the both data structures, respectively.
+For demonstration purposes, scripted point clouds or scripted surfaces are created from both data structures, respectively.

 ## Highlights